Complete Nazi Party Reichstag Election Results

 7. March 1933 Reichstag election results

-The Nazis still did not get the majority of votes it was hoping for, even though Hitler was in power.
+The Nazis still did not get the majority of votes it was hoping for in 1933, even though the Nazis were in power.
 Although it managed to obtain 17 million votes from voters, which wasn’t without thorough intimidation and visible violence.
+That makes 288 Nazi deputies of the total 647 Reichstag deputies.

 When combined with the German National People’s Party (DVNP), the Nazis finally secured a majority in the Reichstag, allowing Hitler to push forward with his plans.
 He acted quickly; just three weeks after the election, the Enabling Act was passed on 24 March 1933, effectively destroying the Weimar democracy.